Face to Face: Portraits of our Vibrant City

 COVID-19 STATEMENT: We are aware that a program called “Face to Face” seems as if it has the potential to run contrary to the distancing efforts that we’re all maintaining in order to keep each other safe.
 The irony is not lost on us.
 In a time of pervasive loneliness and decreased opportunities for genuine social connection, we are enthusiastic to work with selected artists to offer this program in a manner that respects the safety and health of all participants and our broader community.
 All recommended distancing protocol will be met or exceeded as the Face to Face program continues into it’s fourth season.

-Face To Face: Portraits of Our Vibrant City uses the process of portraiture to provide 10 Charlottesville artists and 10 community members with the opportunity to connect with someone they might not otherwise connect with.
-The Bridge will pair each artist with a community member and the artist will be commissioned to create a portrait for the individual.
-Prior to the portraits being gifted from the artists to the community members, they will be exhibited during the month of February in The Bridge’s Belmont gallery and high-quality prints may be produced for display in public venues throughout Charlottesville.
-Artists will receive a fee of $300 for their work upon completion.
+Face To Face: Portraits of Our Vibrant City uses the process of portraiture to provide Charlottesville artists and community members the opportunity to connect with those they might not otherwise meet.
+Each year, The Bridge pairs each artists with good people and commissions them to create a portrait for the individual.
+Prior to the portraits being gifted from the artists to the community members, they will be exhibited during the month of February in The Bridge’s Belmont gallery.

 A jury of engaged artists and community members will select qualified applicants based on the following criteria: